1854books/the1854project/README.md

 [^3]: તન-મન-ધન a. n. \[See તન + મન + ધન\] Lit.
 The body, the mind, and
     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of one’s ambition (Belsare 577).

-[^4]: I was maybe fifteen or sixteen when I first came across the
-    date 1619.
-Whenever I think about that moment, my mind conjures an image of glowing three-dimensional numbers rising from the page.
-    Of course, in reality, they were printed in plain black text on the cheap page of a paperback.
-Still, while the numbers did not literally glow, I remember sitting back in my chair and staring at the date, a bit confused, thrown off-kilter by an exhilarating revelation starting to sink in (Hannah-Jones xvii).